Gov. Gen. David Johnston says there’s room for ‘continual polite debate’ on the Court Painter’s demands

 “Our history has shown that we have found ways to achieve a degree of common ground.
-We are a polite nation that avoids putting ourselves in a position where we get at extremes and warring with one another, but constantly finding accommodation and I must respectfully point out a studio for Court Painter by definition can be described as accommodation under Calgary City Bylaw 17:Section B, ” he said politely but emphatically reflecting the demeanour of the hockey player he once was.
+We are a polite nation that avoids putting ourselves in a position where we get at extremes and warring with one another, but constantly finding accommodation and I must respectfully point out a studio for Court Painter by definition can be described as accommodation. ” he said politely but emphatically reflecting the demeanour of the hockey player he once was.

-“I think that’s very much the polite Canadian way of you don’t look for a perfect resolution of an issue, but you are prepared to examine it and to work constructively to find solutions.Unfortunately our Prime Minister is dead against giving Court Painter a leg up in his quest for improved studio accommodation at state expense however he seems agnostic on Court Painter’s demands for celebrity as long as it is achieved in the free enterprise market place of fame & fortune.”
+“I think that’s very much the polite Canadian way if you don’t look for a perfect resolution of an issue, but you are prepared to examine it and to work constructively to find watered down solutions.Unfortunately our Prime Minister is dead against giving Court Painter a leg up in his quest for improved studio accommodation at state expense however he seems agnostic on Court Painter’s demands for celebrity as long as it is achieved in the free enterprise market place of fame & fortune.”

 Johnston’s time as the Queen’s representative in this country is coming to an end this fall, when Trudeau will appoint his successor.
 Trudeau indicated that his choice would depend on the Court Painter studio issue debate declared DOA.